SQLitis/monsters/README.rst

 A sewerm does not have Improved Grab, but unlike, say, a weasel, a sewerm's Attach ability is considered grappling.
 Advancement: 3--4HD Medium, 5HD Large
 The increase in size of Medium gives +4 Strength for a total of +6 to grapple checks.
 Its BAB also increases from +1 to +2, so a 3HD Medium sewerm has a total +23 to grapple checks.

+Note that the Touchstone feat can grant a +6 bonus to Handle Animal checks that's specific to "snakes and snakelike magical beasts."

 Of course, an animal could in theory be trained to grapple even if it doesn't naturally do so.
 Sometimes, indeed, you don't actually want or need to damage the target in grappling them, if the purpose is capture.
 If it is Huge or bigger, the Snatch feat grants Improved Grab for a claw or bite attack.